Bassi Pathana: History

 According to legend, Bassi Pathana was founded in 1540.
 As the name suggests, it was a city of Muslim Pathans.
+After this place was visited by the 9th Sikh master Guru Teg Bahadur Ji they changed the city name to Bassi i.e. Bassi Pathanan.

-Bassi Pathana was visited by 9th Sikh master Guru Teg Bahadur Ji and the 10th Sikh Master Guru Gobind Singh Ji.
+Bassi Pathana was visited by the 9th Sikh Master Guru Teg Bahadur Ji and the 10th Sikh Master Guru Gobind Singh Ji.
 There is one Historical Gurdwara (Sikh temple) in the city in their memory.

 A temple of Sh.
-Namdev Ji is also situated in this city.
+Sant Namdev Ji is also situated in this city.

-This historic city has one temple named Brahmghat, where a sage called Rishi Ajgawanand is said to have meditated here for years.
-During one of those meditation sessions, someone came to check whether he is meditating or not and put his leg in the Agni (Fire) which is traditionally lit while meditating.
+This historic city has one temple named Brahamghat, where a sage called Rishi Ajgaiwanand is said to have meditated here for years.
+During one of those meditation sessions, someone came to check whether he was meditating or not and put his leg in the Agni (Fire) which is traditionally lit while meditating.
 He was so involved in meditation that he did not realize that he had lost his leg in the fire.
 When his disciples saw that he had lost his leg, they made a leg of wood and brass.
 He was so delighted with this gesture that he blessed this city and said that no misfortune can ever strike this city.
 If misfortune is sensed then this leg (after his death) should be moved through each house and misfortune will go away.
-Its popular temple is Usha Mata Mandir near Brahmghat.
+Its popular temple is Shri Usha Mata Ji Mandir near Brahamghat Temple.

-This city also has a historic lord shiva temple named Prachin Shiv Mandir (Subzi Mandi) situated in the main bazaar of Bassi Pathana near the main post office.
+This city also has a historic lord Shiva temple named Prachin Shiv Mandir (in old Subzi Mandi) situated in the main bazaar of Bassi Pathana near the main post office.

 Bassi Pathanan city also had an old railway station which was built during the British rule in India.

 India's first sewing machine was manufactured by Pt.
 Ramjidass in 1925.
-There are now many factories that make sewing machine parts, one of the oldest well-known manufacturers is eye brand Industries which is recognized as the best and leading in the region for its quality products run by Pt.
-Ramji Dass and its sons.
+There are now many factories that make sewing machine parts.

 Councils

 The Town is the block of the District as it contains 86 villages.
 The City also has its own Municipal Corporation.
-It had divided the city into Wards (parts) and each ward has its representative known as the Municipal Councilor (MC).
+It had divided the city into Wards (parts) and each ward had its representative known as the Municipal Councilor (MC).
 The main city has approximately 15 Wards.

+Villages in the Bassi Pathana Tehsil include: